LamarrSim/SQLamarr/README.md

 ![Lamarr logo](https://avatars.githubusercontent.com/u/125392434?s=200&v=4)

 # SQLamarr
-*The stand-alone ultra-fast simulation option for LHCb*
+*The stand-alone ultra-fast simulation option for the LHCb experiment.*

 The detailed simulation of the hadron collisions at the LHC, and of the interaction of the generated particles with the detector material